Yellow Roomer's Letters to the Editors

 somewhere to the left of reallity and somewhere to the right of my radio

 dial.
-You tabbed me"a gold card carrying Republican from Orange County" and
+You tabbed me"a gold card carrying Republican from Orange County"

-even though politically I may not have agreed with many of your views I sure
+even though politically I may not have agreed with many of your views I

 enjoyed and respected the hell out of hearing you and the passion you

 delivered your nightly "sermon" in.
 I learned a lot.
-Enough of the
+Enough of

 slobbering.